ketsonroberto/ReinforcementLearning/README.md

 # ReinforcementLearning
-Examples and tests of the use of reinforcement learning
+Examples and tests of the use of reinforcement learning (Under development!)